Coran Capshaw: Brooklyn Bowl

 Brooklyn Bowl is a multi-city brand of music venues, bowling alleys and restaurants with locations in Brooklyn, NY, Nashville, TN, Las Vegas, NV and Philadelphia, PA.
 Capshaw became a partner in the company in 2017.

-Riverfront Amphitheater
+Allianz Amphitheater at Riverfront

-Capshaw is developing a 7,500-capacity amphitheater in Richmond, Virginia in partnership with Live Nation Entertainment.
-The $30 million venue is scheduled to open in 2025.
+Capshaw's Red Light Management developed a 7,500-capacity amphitheater in Richmond, Virginia through a partnership with Live Nation Entertainment.
+The $30 million venue held its first concert on June 7, 2025.
+The amphitheater welcomed nearly 200,000 fans across more than 30 shows during its inaugural 2025 season, which featured performances by Dave Matthews Band, Alison Krauss, and Mumford & Sons, among others.

 Venues in Charlottesville, Virginia

 Ting Pavilion

 Ting Pavilion is a covered amphitheater located on Charlottesville's Downtown Mall.
 The venue was built in 2005, as a joint endeavor between the City of Charlottesville and Capshaw.

 Ting Pavilion has hosted concerts by Earth Wind and Fire, Jack White, James Brown, Alabama Shakes, Alanis Morissette, Snoop Dogg, Loretta Lynn, Arcade Fire, Vampire Weekend, and Trey Anastasio among others.
 In addition to concerts, the Pavilion has hosted appearances by Barack Obama, the Dalai Lama, and Bruce Springsteen.